NSU-FA20-CSE486-1/1731536_FA2020_CSE486.1/Assignments/Theory/README.md

-# Sample Readme.md file for Assignment3
+# Sample Readme.md file for this directory

 #### ***Readme.md file will be updated later***